 No, the two terms do not refer to the same thing.

-While you can practise both mindfulness and meditation, they are distinctly different.
+You can practise both mindfulness and meditation but they are distinctly different.

 In Positive’s Psychology’s article on the differences between mindfulness and meditation they point out that meditation is one of the many roads to mindfulness.

 You can meditate in a noisy environment and practise mindfulness among the chaos for example.

 But while meditation can enhance mindfulness, you can also practise mindfulness without including meditation.